-Benjamin Wilson is an Associate in the Banking and Utilities industry groups, focusing primarily on bankruptcy and mergers and acquisitions.
+Benjamin Wilson is an Associate in the Labor and Employment, Workplace Safety and Health, and Transactional Groups, focusing on employment litigation and labor relations.
 He practices out of the Firm’s office in Charleston, West Virginia.

-Benjamin’s law school experiences helped shape him as an attorney.
-He received his law degree from West Virginia University College of Law in 2017.
-While in law school, Benjamin was selected to be a research assistant and a teaching assistant.
-An avid reader and writer, Benjamin held the prestigious position of editor-in-chief of the West Virginia Law Review.
-Additionally, he was a member of the U.S. Supreme Court Clinic and participated in an independent study with the West Virginia Innocence Project.
+Ben’s law school experiences helped shape him as an attorney.
+He received his law degree from the West Virginia University College of Law in 2017.
+While in law school, Ben served as a research assistant to several professors and as a teaching assistant for Professor Jessica Haught and the legal writing program.
+An avid reader and writer, Ben held the prestigious position of Editor-in-Chief of Volume 119 of the West Virginia Law Review.
+Ben also served dual roles in the College of Law’s recognized clinic program, serving on both the United States Supreme Court Clinic and the West Virginia Innocence Project.

-Benjamin’s work history also gives him a unique perspective.
-Prior to law school, Benjamin was a park ranger in Michigan, where he was able to combine his love of the outdoors with his bachelor’s degree in parks, recreation, and tourism resources.
-From hiking to camping to fly-fishing, Benjamin enjoys outdoor activities and traveling.
-He’s been to eight countries and has plans to visit many more.
+Ben’s work history also gives him a unique perspective.
+Prior to law school, Ben was a commissioned park ranger for the State of Michigan, where he was able to exercise his love of the outdoors in tandem with his Bachelor’s degree in parks, recreation, and tourism resources.
+As evidenced, Ben is an avid outdoorsman, and he loves hiking with his Labrador Retrievers and fly-fishing.